schmupu/ioBroker.lupusec/README.md

 * (Stübi) New feature: change switch from switch to push button
 * (Stübi) New feature: now you can change status for tamper, bypass and reporting for sensors
 * (Stübi) New feature: Webcam support.
 You can get the link of Lupusec provided webcams.
+* (Stübi) New feature: you can edit the on/off timer for shutters

 ### 1.1.5 (24.04.2019)
 * (Stübi) Add buttons for Scenario Switch V2 and Bugfixing